 (a) The question is, whether A was poisoned by a certain poison.
-The fact that other persons who were poisoned by that poison exhibited certain symptoms which experts affirm or deny to be the symptoms of that poison, is relevant.

-(b) The question is, whether an obstruction to a harbour is caused by a certain sea-wall.
+The fact that other persons who were poisoned by that poison (b) The question is, whether an obstruction to a harbour is caused by a certain set. (b) The question is, whether an obstruction to a harbour is caused by a certain set.

-The fact that other harbours are similarly situated in other respects, but where there were no such sea-walls, began to be obstructed at about the same time, is relevant.
+The fact that other harbours are similarly situated in other res-pects, but where there were no such sea-walls, began to be obstructed at about the same time, is relevant.

-47 When the court has to form an opinion as to the persons by whom any document was written or signed, the opinion of any person acquainted with the handwriting of the person by whom it is supposed to be written or signed that it was or was not written or signed by that person is a relevant fact.
+When the court has to form an opinion as to the 47 persons by whom any document was written or signed, the opinion of any person acquainted with the handwriting of the person by whom it is supposed to be written or signed that it was or was not written or signed by that person is a relevant fact.

-Explanation.-A person is said to be acquainted with the hand writing of another person when he has seen that person write, or when he has received documents purporting to be written by that person in answer to documents written by himself or under his authority and addressed to that person, or when, in the ordinary course of business, documents purporting to be written by that person have been habitually submitted to him.
+Explanation.-A person is said to be acquainted with the hand-writing of another person when he has seen that person write, or when he has received documents purporting to be written by that person in answer to documents written by himself or under his authority and addressed to that person, or when, in the ordinary course of business, documents purporting to be written by that person have been habitrally exhibited to him by that person have been habitually submitted to him.

-Fraud. collusion. and incompetency of court may be proved.
+Fraud. collusion, and incompetency of court may be proved.